outpaddling/LPJS/README.md

 they are working properly.
 This avoids wasting resources and shows common courtesy to other cluster users.

-Unlike other batch systems, LPJS is designed to be small, easy to deploy and manage, and portable to __any__
+Unlike other batch systems, LPJS is designed to be simple, easy to deploy and manage, and portable to __any__
 POSIX platform.
 Most existing batch systems are extremely complex, including our long-time favorite, SLURM, which stands for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.
-The 'S' in SLURM has become somewhat of an irony as it has evolved into the premier batch system for massive and complex clusters.
+The 'S' in SLURM has become somewhat of an irony as it has evolved into the premier batch system for massive and complex HPC clusters.

-Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
-In its basic form, it's just a LAN with a head node for tracking resource use, compute nodes, a file server, and some software to manage computing resources.
-You can make a cluster as complicated as you wish, but even simple HPC clusters can reduce computation time by orders of magnitude.
+Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER OR GRID.
+In its basic form, it's just a computer network with a head node for tracking resource use, compute nodes, possibly a file server, and some software to manage computing resources.
+You can make a cluster or grid as complicated as you wish, but even small, simple clusters and grids can reduce computation time by orders of magnitude.

 Overly complex HPC tools present a barrier to learning and research